Cut-free Deductive System for Continuous Intuitionistic Logic

 The Macneille completion of an ordered set $(X, \leq)$ is a complete ordered set $(\bar X, \leq)$ together with an non-decreasing function $\phi\colon X \rightarrow \bar X$ such that for every $x \in \bar X$, there exist $(y_i)_{i \in I} \in X^I$ and $(z_j)_{j \in J} \in X^J$ such that $\bigvee[i \in I] \phi(y_i) = x = \bigwedge[j \in J] \phi(z_j)$.

 \end{defi}

 The aim of this section is to prove the \bf{Theorem} \ref{big theorem}.
-Actually, we just have to prove that the axioms are preserved by the Macneille completion and that the first statement of the above theorem implies the second.
+What we have to prove is that the $\lcal$-structure can be extended to the Macneille completion and that it still satisfies the axioms of $\T$.

 First, a bit of preliminaries about the Macneille completion.

 \begin{lem} The Macneille completion of the opposite of an ordered set is the opposite of its Macneille completion.

 \end{lem}